 With great power and influence came the need for great fortifications and none were better at building strongholds and seats of power than the Kelly Clan.
 Here we look at some of the more famous castles built by the various Kelly Clans of Ireland:

-Garbally Castle, in the parish of Skehana, County Galway, was a 15th century tower house of the O’Kelly clan.
+Garbally Castle, located close to Skehana, in the parish of Killoscobe, County Galway, is the remains of a 15th century tower house of the O’Kelly clan.
 It was build in 1499 by Malachy O’Kelly, later demolished by the troops of Oliver Cromwell and never repaired after that.
-Initially the castle was destroyed by MacWilliam De Burgo in 1504, however Samuel Lewis 1832 notes that it was “partially destroyed by Cromwell” along with the nearby castle of Clooncureen in the 17th century.
+Initially the castle was destroyed by MacWilliam De Burgo in 1504.
+However Samuel Lewis 1832 notes that it was “partially destroyed by Cromwell” along with the nearby castle of Clooncureen in the 17th century.

 The building is now in ruins with only the NE section remaining.
 Garbally Castle was built using well-mortared rubble between the inner and outer facings, which are of good quality stone material and the masonry is of a high quality.
 Much of this castle, including its entire south-west wall is missing.
 The doorway in its east corner at ground level has two murder holes (one on either side of the door) for protection as well as what probably was an aperture for a door chain.
 It also has an inside door-bar slot.
 Around the doorway and windows the stone is cut and dressed.